 How long will I be in therapy?

 I find that this is in large part up to you.
-Some people come to therapy seeking help for a very specific issue and find that within 3-6 months they have gotten what they need.
-Others come seeking short term therapy and find the supportive environment of weekly therapy extremely beneficial to their overall mental health and choose to continue therapy much longer than they anticipated.
-I have treated people for as short as a few months and as long as a few years.
+Some people come to therapy seeking help for a very specific issue and find that within 3-6 months they’ve gotten what they need.
+Others come seeking short-term therapy and find the supportive environment of weekly therapy extremely beneficial to their overall mental health — and thus choose to continue therapy much longer than they anticipated.
+I’ve treated people for as short as a few months and as long as a few years.

 How frequently will I be attending sessions?

-I ask that you commit to weekly therapy sessions in order to gain and maintain therapeutic "traction."
-Weekly therapy not only gives me the continuity I need to make an accurate clinical assessment, it also fosters a safe and predictable therapeutic relationship which research shows, is the single most critical component of the healing process.
+I ask that you commit to weekly therapy sessions in order to gain and maintain therapeutic “traction.”
+Weekly therapy not only gives me the continuity I need to make an accurate clinical assessment, but also fosters a safe and predictable therapeutic relationship — which research shows is the single most critical component of the healing process.

 How much will it cost?

 My fee for a 50-minute psychotherapy session is $180 for individuals and $190 for couples and families.
 If you pay by cash or check the fee will be $175/$185, respectively.
 I know that this level of commitment to your wellbeing requires enormous sacrifice of your time and money, among other things.
 I consider psychotherapy to be one of the greatest investments you will ever make, and I say this from personal as well as professional experience.
 The ability to live more freely and more authentically is well worth the cost.

 Not in the traditional sense.
 I am not an in-network provider for any insurance companies.
 That means that I do not collect co-pays nor do I bill insurance companies for reimbursement of services provided.
 However, you can always file for “out-of-network” with me.
 The next question addresses this topic.